TrDA-hab/Projects/Stepper motor/README.md

 ## 0. Credits.
-- @stefanbode (Stefan Bode / DE), developed and strongly promoted "Shutter mode".
+- @stefanbode, developed and strongly promoted "Shutter mode".
 A great job was done by this very cool person.
-- @meingraham (Michael Ingraham / USA), brilliantly organized the work to create support for "Shutter mode" at the end of 2019.
+- @meingraham, brilliantly organized the work to create support for "Shutter mode" at the end of 2019.
-- @TrDA-hab (Dmitriy Tretnyakov / RUS), this is me, you can see my work below.

 ## 1. About using stepper motors.
 - Using "Shutters mode" you can also simply control the: